aaltonewmedia/learn.newmedia.dog/content/tutorials/p5-js/_index.md

 draft: false
 ---

-# How to do things in p5.js

----

 P5.js is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, and anyone else!

 ...
 In construction 🏗️ ...